Emil Lewis Holmdahl

 Holmdahl returned to the United States in 1909.
-A severe recession in the United States that spilled into the Mexican economy combined with an aging dictator who refused to allow free elections created unrest all over Mexico.
+A severe recession in the United States that affected the Mexican economy combined with an Porfirio Díaz, an aging dictator who refused to allow free elections, created unrest all over Mexico.
 Holmdahl took a security job at a railroad company with the task to fight "bandits."
-Supposedly switching sides when he realized that the "bandits" were Insurrectos, launching his own rebellion against the federalist.
+Supposedly switching sides when he realized that the "bandits" were Insurrectos, launching the Costa Oeste Campaign against the federalist government.
 Holmdahl joined Francisco Madero's forces in the spring of 1911.
-Within months of an armed uprising that started in Chihuahua, Porfirio Diaz went into exile.
-Now a major Holmdahl remained a member of the Mexican army through the spring of 1913.
+Within months of an armed uprising that started in Chihuahua, Porfirio Díaz went into exile.
+Now a major, Holmdahl remained a member of the Mexican army through the spring of 1913.
 His first assignment took him to Morelos where he joined federal troops in a fight against Emiliano Zapata.
 Holmdahl also joined the Mexican Secret Service under the command of Felix A. Sommerfeld in the same period.
 As a machine gunner in Pancho Villa's irregulars he decimated Pascual Orozco's rebel forces, while relating important intelligence to Sommerfeld in El Paso.
 "We knocked the Hell out of him [Orozco] and his troops later while with Villa at San Andres where I earned the Legion of Honor medal."

 When President Madero died in a coup d'état in February 1913, Holmdahl immediately joined the Constitutionalist forces under the command of Venustiano Carranza.
 After fighting in Sonora, the soldier of fortune was seriously injured and spent several months recovering in Douglas, Arizona.
 Still "thin and pale … but … cheerful," Holmdahl was assigned to Villa's forces around the beginning of November 1913.
 In the summer of 1914, the combined Constitutionalist forces ousted General Victoriano Huerta, who had usurped the presidency from Madero over a year prior.
 Not able to reconcile their differences, Pancho Villa and Venustiano Carranza split and started a new civil war in 1915.
 Holmdahl chose to remain with Carranza and helped smuggle arms and ammunition across the border into Mexico.
 Holmdahl was promptly caught, indicted, tried, and convicted in El Paso in the fall of 1915 for gunrunning.
 While free on bond, Holmdahl tried to re-join the US army but was rejected as a result of his felony conviction.
 Finally, in March 1916, in the aftermath of Pancho Villa's attack on Columbus, New Mexico, his application was approved.
 Holmdahl joined the Pancho Villa Expedition under the command of John J. Pershing as a scout.